Trump Inauguration: #DisruptJ20 Faces Criminal Complaint, Lawsuit From ‘Deploraball’ Organizer

 “When you go on video, and you admit to committing an act of domestic terrorism, and then you buy tickets, that is an overt act,” he claimed.

-Cernovich, who runs the Danger & Play website, adds that security will be tight at the Deploraball, and as a condition of entry, names will be matched to tickets, but that any attendee who feels unsafe can obtain a refund.
+Cernovich, a former lawyer who runs the Danger & Play website, adds that security will be tight at the Deploraball, and as a condition of entry, names will be matched to tickets, but that any attendee who feels unsafe can obtain a refund.

 Part 2 will be out later today, but here's our response to #dj20 and their claim that they were "just playing along"pic.twitter.com/uaZ5TruDi1